HoN-Revival/HoN-Guide-Pcap-Scraper/README.md

 - `hon_pcap_guide_parser.py` - The main utility
 - `/curated json/` - Folder containing pre-curated json from guides.
-- `/pcap backups/` - Backups from pcap captures of a bunch of guides.

 ## How to run